dadadaday/dahye-kim.git.io/content/authors/admin/_index.md

 email: "dadaday@yonsei.ac.kr"
 ---

 I’m a M.S.
 Candidate working with Prof.Kwanghoon Sohn at the Department of Electrical and Electronic Engineering in Yonsei University, Republic of Korea.
-I'm interested in deploying **Computer Vision** and **Machine Learning** models to the real **Open-World** which contains situations that are dynamic, vast, never-before-seen, and unpredictable.
+I am interested in building reliable machine learning systems that understand various types of real-world data, such as vision and language.

 {style="text-align: justify;"}